landfillbaby/png2webp/README.md

 `-p`: Work with a single file, allowing Piping from stdin or to stdout,
     or using a different output filename to the input.
     `infile.png` and `outfile.webp` default to stdin and stdout respectively, or explicitly as `-`.
-Will error if stdin/stdout is used and is a terminal.
+    Will show this message if stdin/stdout is used and is a terminal.

 `-e`: Keep RGB data on pixels where alpha is 0.
     Equivalent to `cwebp -z 9 -exact`.